 Work Time: This is the time of day when children carry out the plans they made during Planning Time.
 The child makes choices and can move freely to each activity at their own time.
 The teachers aid and enhance skill development as children work with different materials.

 Clean-up: During clean-up time the children put away the materials they have used for their work.
 Shelves are marked so that children know where materials are to be placed.
 This labeling helps facilitate the clean-up process and incorporates curriculum goals, such as classification and sequencing.

 Activity Time: During this period, the total group is involved in motor activities, either indoors or outdoors.

 Serendipitous Happenings: These are daily occurrences when children are loved and are learning.
 The daily routine is always secondary to child-inspired creative discoveries.

 End of the Day: At the end of the Preschool session, the children are ready to return home and share their experiences and discoveries with you.
 We ask that you pick up your child promptly each day.

-Children in the Day Out program begin their day by selecting puzzles, colors, books or toys.
+Children in the Early Preschool Program begin their day by selecting puzzles, colors, books or toys.
 Parents may feel free to assist their children in finding the first activity of the day and may find that this shared activity helps to relieve some of the anxiety that children of this age so often feel.
-The Day Out program will then progress through the day with opportunities for large and small group activities, individual play in the interest centers, outdoor play for large muscle development and socialization during their lunch period.
+The Early Preschool Program will then progress through the day with opportunities for large and small group activities, individual play in the interest centers, outdoor play for large muscle development and socialization during their lunch period.
 Each child will bring a nutritious lunch from home and enjoy it with the rest of their classmates prior to rest time.
 Before dismissal time, the children will be given a snack that parents provide on a rotating basis.
 We ask that you pick up your child promptly, and be prepared to hear about their fun and exciting day.

 Items needed from home: